corda/corda-runtime-os/applications/workers/release/flow-worker/README.md

 (zip will need to be installed on WSL 'sudo apt-get install zip')

 ### Deploy Workers
-Follow the helm charts under the /charts directory to deploy the workers.
+Follow the helm charts under the /charts directory to deploy the workers, postgres and kafka.

 Example run: